Investment Casting Materials for Custom Metal Parts

 1. Strong corrosion resistance

-3. Good resistance to stress corrosion cracking
+3. Good resistance to chloride-related environments

 Typical Applications